SpireX64/spirex-di/docs/docs/05-Basics/01-Container-Configuration/02-Type-Map.md

 The reasons are:

-1. **Simplicity** – Strings are the natural keys in plain JavaScript objects.You cannot declare a class or a symbol as a key in a `TypeMap` — TypeScript will simply not allow it.
+1. **Simplicity** – Strings are the natural keys in plain JavaScript objects.
+You cannot declare a class or a symbol as a key in a `TypeMap` — TypeScript will simply not allow it.

-1. **Portability** – String keys work consistently across module systems
+2. **Portability** – String keys work consistently across module systems
    (ESM, CJS, UMD) without relying on runtime references.

 2. **Type Safety** – Every key must be explicitly declared in the `TypeMap`.